mmontalbo/grim_rust/docs/live_streaming_pipeline.md

 has been shelved while we focus on the minimal intro playback loop.

 ## What Still Exists
-- `tools/run_live_preview.py` launches the viewer, the trimmed `grim_engine`
+- `tools/run_movie_debug.py` starts the minimal `grim_engine` + `grim_viewer`
+  pair, skips the retail capture path, and waits for the live-stream handshake.
+  It is the quickest way to focus on movie playback while iterating.
-  binary, and (optionally) the retail capture helper.
-It is the only supported way to drive the live intro preview today.
+- `tools/run_live_preview.py` still launches the viewer, the trimmed `grim_engine` binary, and (optionally) the retail capture helper when you need the full capture loop.
 - `grim_engine` exposes a GrimStream socket when invoked with `--stream-bind`.
   The stream only carries the intro playback state needed for the viewer UI.
 - The viewer still understands the GrimStream handshake and renders a minimal